A Study of Lenalidomide in Pediatric Subjects With Relapsed or Refractory Acute Myeloid Leukemia

 - Graft-versus-host disease criteria:

-- Subject must be at least 2 months (from first dose of lenalidomide) from stem cell infusion.
+- Participants must be at least 2 months (from first dose of lenalidomide) from stem cell infusion.

-- Subject must have no evidence of active acute or chronic GVHD (Grade 0) for 4 weeks prior to the first dose of lenalidomide.
+- Participants must have no evidence of active acute or chronic GVHD (Grade 0) for 4 weeks prior to the first dose of lenalidomide.

 - Physiologic dosing of hydrocortisone is permitted.